nabsha/logstash-input-cloudhub/README.md

 The anypoint platform id for your organization (ITLabs, Commercial etc. Check confluence for more details under Anypoint Organizations article)

 ###ENV_NAME
 The environment name to be set on logstash events.
 This has no relationship with CloudHub and accepts any value.
+The default value is `Development`

 ###CLOUDHUB_ENV_ID
 The anypoint platform id for the desired environment (Check confluence for more details under Anypoint Organizations article.
 Each environment has a different id per organization)